-You will attend interactive lectures, including talks by speakers from the NHS, the public health sector, and academia, as well as doing practical work.
-You will work on essays and case studies, keep a health behaviour journal, design an intervention, and submit a dissertation, which will allow you to specialise in a particular area.
+You will attend interactive lectures, including talks by speakers from the NHS, the public health sector, and academia, as well as doing practical work where you will take part in discussions, role-play and problem-solving exercises.
+You will work on case studies, a reflective log book, keep a health behaviour journal, design an intervention, and submit a dissertation in the form of a journal style article, which will allow you to specialise in a particular area.

 You will have the option of doing a work placement as part of the course, in areas ranging from smoking cessation and drugs services to health promotion and chronic illness management.
 The placement will involve at least 300 hours' work, and will normally be over at least eight weeks in the summer after teaching ends, but some placements will be part-time in term time too.
 You will produce a report and reflective logbook based on your placement.

 The course also aims to develop your data analysis, numeracy, communication and critical thinking skills, and there will teaching on research and statistics.
 Our extensive facilities include three computer laboratories and a psychophysiology laboratory.

 You will be assessed on the basis of your dissertation and a variety of other types of coursework.
 These will include a health behaviour diary, a reflective logbook, designing an intervention, and analysing case studies.